 The detailed description of the environmental security objectives is given in the Smartcard IC Platform Protection Profile.
-The list of objectives is in Table 8:
+The list of objectives is in Table 10.

-Phase 1 OE.Plat-Appl Usage of Hardware Platform OE.Resp-Appl Treatment of User Data Phase 2 up to TOE delivery OE.Process-TOE Protection during TOE Development and Production TOE delivery up to end of phase 6 OE.Process-Card Protection during Packaging, Finishing and Personalisation
+Phase 1 OE.Plat-Appl Usage of Hardware Platform OE.Resp-Appl Treatment of User Data Phase 2 up to OE.Process-TOE Protection during TOE Development and Production TOE delivery TOE delivery OE.Process-Card Protection during Packaging, Finishing up to end of and Personalisation phase 6